Cord Blood Banks

 Cord Blood Banking

-Numerous cord blood banks have been set up around the world allowing parents to have the blood stored for use by the child and other family members in future times.
+Numerous stem cell cordblood banking companies have set up around the world allowing parents to have the blood stored for use by the child and other family members in future times.
 The subject of stem cell research is an exciting and optimistic one as scientists believe that in the future, diseases such as Cystic Fibrosis, diabetes, osteoporosis, rheumatoid arthritis, Alzheimer’s disease, heart disease, Parkinson’s disease, spinal cord injuries and numerous cancers could be treated or even cured with stem cell therapies.
 Work is not just confined to major diseases but also cosmetic remedies such as the research already underway to re-grow human teeth and hair using stem cells.
 Such treatments could be given to an individual throughout their lives using their own stem cells taken from their own cord blood shortly after birth.

 In recent years, there has been an explosion in the development of electronics and information technologies.
 With the introduction of satellite navigation in cars, home computers, PDAs, Bluetooth and WiFi, the lives of ordinary people have been transformed beyond belief.
 Such are the far reaching effects of the new technologies that even the every day usage of the English language has changed.
 Words such as mobile, PC, Spam and Wireless would have had completely different meanings as little as twenty five years ago, where as words like texting, email and the Internet would leave earlier audiences completely puzzled and bemused.